01mf02/jq-lang-spec/spec.typ

 == MIR <mir>

+We are now going to identify a subset of HIR called MIR and show how to _lower_ a HIR filter to a semantically equivalent MIR filter.

 A MIR filter $f$ has the shape
 $ f :=& n #or_ s #or_ . \
   #or_& [f] #or_ {} #or_ {f: f} #or_ .[p] \